Head and neck cancer: Alcohol and tobacco

 Alcohol and tobacco use are major risk factors for head and neck cancer.
 72% of head and neck cancer cases are caused by using both alcohol and tobacco.
 This rises to 89% when looking specifically at laryngeal cancer.

-There is thought to be a dose-dependent relationship between alcohol use and development of head and neck cancer where higher rates of alcohol consumption contribute to an increased risk of developing head and neck cancer.
+There is thought to be a dose-dependent relationship between alcohol use and the development of head and neck cancer, where higher rates of alcohol consumption contribute to an increased risk of developing head and neck cancer.
 Alcohol use following a diagnosis of head and neck cancer also contributes to other negative outcomes.
 These include physical effects such as an increased risk of developing a second primary cancer or other malignancies, cancer recurrence, and worse prognosis in addition to an increased chance of having a future feeding tube placed and osteoradionecrosis of the jaw.
 Negative social factors are also increased with sustained alcohol use after diagnosis including unemployment and work disability.

 The way in which alcohol contributes to cancer development is not fully understood.
 It is thought to be related to permanent damage of DNA strands by a metabolite of alcohol called acetaldehyde.
 Other suggested mechanisms include nutritional deficiencies and genetic variations.

 Tobacco smoking is one of the main risk factors for head and neck cancer.
 Cigarette smokers have a lifetime increased risk for head and neck cancer that is 5 to 25 times higher than the general population.
 The ex-smoker's risk of developing head and neck cancer begins to approach the risk in the general population 15 years after smoking cessation.
 In addition, people who smoke have a worse prognosis than those who have never smoked.
 Furthermore, people who continue to smoke after diagnosis of head and neck cancer have the highest probability of dying compared to those who have never smoked.
 This effect is seen in patients with HPV-positive head and neck cancer as well.
 It has also been demonstrated that passive smoking, both at work and at home, increases the risk of head and neck cancer.